wangharold001/cse15l-report3/report.md

     chapter-8.txt-                interview.
 She appears to have misunderstood the complex rules that could apply to chapter-8.txt-                this situation.

+In this second example, we queried for NSLU and 5 lines afterwards discussing it.
+This was useful since we wanted context and information about the NSLU and what it did.
+If we had not asked for the 5 lines, we would not have learned a lot about the NSLU's activities.

 The -n line includes the line numbers when printing out matching lines.
 This can be useful if we are interested in a pattern exhibited by the frequency of words in a line.
 Another use case could be if a secret message is sent through the line numbers of a certain word!
 I read about this option for the grep command from the geeksforgeeks webpage https://www.geeksforgeeks.org/grep-command-in-unixlinux/#.